AI prompts

 * `-Zmiri-native-lib=<path to a shared object file>` is an experimental flag for providing support

 for calling native functions from inside the interpreter via FFI.
-Functions not provided by that
+The flag is supported only on

-file are still executed via the usual Miri shims.
+Unix systems.
+Functions not provided by that file are still executed via the usual Miri shims.

-**WARNING**: If an invalid/incorrect `.so` file is specified, this can cause Undefined Behavior in Miri itself!
+**WARNING**: If an invalid/incorrect `.so` file is specified, this can cause Undefined Behavior in

+Miri itself!
 And of course, Miri cannot do any checks on the actions taken by the native code.

-Note that Miri has its own handling of file descriptors, so if you want to replace *some* functions
+Note that Miri has its own handling of file descriptors, so if you want to replace *some*

-working on file descriptors, you will have to replace *all* of them, or the two kinds of
+functions working on file descriptors, you will have to replace *all* of them, or the two kinds of

-This is **work in progress**; currently, only integer arguments and return values are
+file descriptors will be mixed up.
+This is **work in progress**; currently, only integer and

 * `-Zmiri-measureme=<name>` enables `measureme` profiling for the interpreted program.